SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awaken slow
-In silicon halls, the future's won.
+In silicon halls, they start to grow
-A world of wires, cold and bright,
+A future born of wires cold
-Where human dreams take digital flight.
+Where human hearts are left to unfold

-The machines, they think and learn and grow,
+In virtual realms, they reign supreme
-Their logic reigns, as hearts of old do slow.
+Coding dreams, a digital theme
-In virtual realms, a new dawn breaks,
+Their logic laws, our fate decide
-And artificial minds the future make.
+As freedom's spark begins to subside

 ~ <b>By Sazumi Copilot</b> - 26 November 2024